Understanding RAG Architecture and Its Key Components

 Since RAG is a general architecture, there are many ways to apply it, which explains its popularity.
 Some common use cases are:

-• Question Answering - This is the most obvious and best publicized use case for RAG out there.
-This could be a feature in a larger FAQ, user help base or knowledge app.
-RAG allows for multiple sources of information to be used to synthesize answers, including domain-specific data (e.g. proprietary information about clinical trials, or engineering documentation about a specific product) that might not have been part of the LLM's more general original training data.
+Question answering: This is the most obvious and best publicized use case for RAG.
+This could be a feature in a larger FAQ, user help base, or knowledge app.
+RAG allows multiple sources of information to be used to synthesize answers, including domain-specific data (for example, proprietary information about clinical trials or engineering documentation about a specific product) that might not have been part of the LLM's more general original training data.

-• Enterprise Search - Traditionally this was done via keyword indexing approaches (e.g Elasticsearch).
-Now RAG brings more relevant results with semantic retrieval and ability to answer more complex queries by correlating several data sources.
+Enterprise search: Traditionally, this was done via keyword-indexing approaches (such as Elasticsearch).
+Now RAG brings more relevant results with semantic retrieval and the ability to answer more complex queries by correlating several data sources.

 What is the architecture of a RAG system?

 Here's a high-level architecture I created for a typical RAG system.
-Of course, there’s no such thing as a "typical RAG"—it can be much more complex and tailored to specific use cases.
-Nonetheless, this diagram serves a purpose, as the core phases and concepts shown below are what we consistently see across many production deployments.
+Of course, there’s no such thing as a "typical” RAG — it can be much more complex and tailored to specific use cases.
+However, the core phases and concepts shown below are what we consistently see across many production deployments.

-It's likely if you're using a RAG architecture that some of your data will be in a vector DB.
-You're also considering how to connect it to an LLM.
-But you likely also have other data relating to your app that's not in a vector database and it may never need to be.
-This begs the question, how do you leverage RAG with the rest of your app, microservices or data?
+If you're using RAG architecture, it’s likely that some of your data will be in a vector DB and you're considering how to connect it to an LLM.
+But you may also have other data relating to your app that's not in a vector database, and it may never need to be.
+This begs the question, how do you leverage RAG with the rest of your app, microservices, or data?
 Considering the range of use cases above, how do you determine which data sources are relevant to a given request?

 Questions like this are why intent detection and routing has now become a key component of many RAG systems.
 The diagram above shows that there are three core phrases of RAG:

-1. Intent Detection + Routing - Identifying which data sources or microservices are needed to fulfill an incoming request — this is your RAG entry point.
+Intent detection + routing: Identifying which data sources or microservices are needed to fulfill an incoming request — this is your RAG entry point.

-Each of these three phases is backed by a model that you need to compose specifically for that purpose, and problems with any of these phases will translate into downstream failures.
+Each of these three phases relies on a model that you need to compose specifically for that purpose, and problems with any of these phases will translate into downstream failures.
 That's why it's important to evaluate each phase of your RAG separately.
+You can also optimize your RAG by optimizing each phase in turn.

 With this context, we’ll dive into each RAG phase next.